 Great emphasis is given to each child's ability to listen with understanding and to respond to what they have heard.
 The school provides a stimulating environment in which children are motivated to think about their experiences, and those of others, and to express themselves as clearly as possible.

 Phonics

-A daily 20 minute phonics session is planned across the school with the exception of Year 4 where it is according to need.
+A daily 20 minute phonics session is streamed across key stage one.
 Each child is allocated to a group depending on their stage of development.
-The school follows the Letters and Sounds Phonics Programme.
+The school follows the Phonics Play Programme.

 Reading